alejandrodobiegonzalez/GroupAssignment1/Group Assignments/readme.md

 ### Conclusion

-_We want to know if the rhetoric around existing efforts at targeted upzoning pattern has resulted in actual housing for low-income residents
-Understanding how the state of California can target single family zoning to increase density._
+_We want to know if the rhetoric around existing efforts at targeted upzoning pattern has resulted in actual housing for low-income residents by understanding how the state of California can target single family zoning to increase density.
+We expect to reveal that single family neighborhoods that have not increased their desnity are also those who enforced redlining policies.
+We also hope to make the case that desnsity in urban and suburban neighborhoods is equally needed._